1957 E St. 605

 Minor — Comparative Politics

-I've primarily lived and worked in Sub-Saharan Africa over the past eight years, conducting field research related to conflict and aid interventions.
+I've primarily lived and worked in Sub-Saharan Africa over the past nine years, conducting field research related to conflict and aid interventions.
 During this time I co-founded a small non-profit that supports local peacebuilding initiatives in post-war communities.
-I also consulted for the South African Human Rights Commission, the International Organization for Migration, and Oxfam GB/the African Centre for Migration and Society.
-At the DC-based Stimson Center, I received a Scoville fellowship to research peace operation effectiveness.
-Each of these experiences has informed my academic interest in justice, accountability, and effectiveness in international aid.
+I also consulted for a range of aid organizations, and received a Scoville fellowship to research peace operation effectiveness at the Stimson Center.
+Each of these experiences has informed my academic interest in global governance and the ethics and effectiveness of international aid.

 Humanitarianism, Peacebuilding, Civil War, Sub-Saharan Africa, International Organizations.